Cusco routes

 Cusco

-Sacred Valley Tour
+Visit the Sacred Valley

-Begin your first day in Cusco with a walking tour around the city.
+Begin your first day in Cusco with a free walking tour around the city.
 Not only will you learn the local history, but you’ll learn some local secrets and find out the best places to eat and drink.

 Inkan Milkyway run tours three tours each day at; 10 AM, 1 PM and 3:30 PM, except on Sunday when there is only one tour at 10 AM.

-After this, you have lots of options to fill the rest of the day.
 You could head to the Choco museum.
 You can either buy some from the shop or go on their ‘From Bean To Bar’ tour to learn how to make chocolate yourself.

 Day 2 - Rainbow Mountain

-Cusco is surrounded by beautiful nature and scenery and one popular option for a day tour is Rainbow Mountain.
 The short but challenging trek up to 5,200m to see this colourful sight is a fantastic day trip if you think you can stomach the altitude.

-The panoramic views and the intense colours of the mountains in the region are breath-taking and unlike other treks you will come across in South America.
-On top of this, the challenge of reaching 5,200m and conquering a high-altitude mountain can only make you feel good.
+The panoramic views and the intense colours of the mountains are breath-taking and unlike other treks you will come across in South America.

 Read the full guide here for everything you need to know about how to pack, what to expect and the best companies to book with: